Technical Challenges of Agentic AI Workloads

 Why it's difficult:

-- Non-deterministic output: Different outputs for the same input make traditional testing/monitoring insufficient
+- Non-deterministic output: Different outputs for the same input make traditional testing/monitoring insufficient, and changing a single word in a prompt can cause cascading failures

-- Token cost tracking: Must track both infrastructure costs (GPU) and application costs (tokens)
+- Token cost tracking: Must dual-track infrastructure costs (GPU) and application costs (tokens), and cost attribution by model/feature/tool is hard

-- Multi-step debugging: Identifying bottlenecks in complex chains where agents call multiple tools is challenging
+- Multi-step debugging: Identifying bottlenecks/failure points in complex chains where agents call multiple tools is challenging

 - Per-team budgets: Need per-team cost allocation and limit management across shared AI infrastructure